Teddy Sagi: Personal life

 Sagi was born in 1971 in Tel Aviv, the only child of Ami Sagi, a businessman who owned a travel agency, and his wife Lizi, a cosmetician who sold make-up.
 He grew up in Tel Aviv's Shikun Lamed neighborhood.

-In 1996 Sagi received a nine-month prison sentence after being convicted in Israel of bribery and fraud.
+In 1996, he was convicted in Israel for fraud and bribery, and was sentenced to nine months in prison, but was released after serving five months.

 In 2009 Sagi obtained Cypriot citizenship as part of a 'golden visa' scheme by Cyprus government.
 As Cyprus is part of the European Union, Sagi obtained a Passport of the European Union.
 In 2013, The Guardian reported that Sagi had "been based in Cyprus for some years".
+In March 2021, it was reported that Sagi was saved from an assassination attempt in Cyprus, after being warned by the local authorities.
+Following the incident he immediately left Cyprus.

-Since 2010, Sagi has been living with Yael Nizri, the 2006 Miss Israel, and they have two daughters together.
+Sagi has a daughter with his former partner, Limor Bahat-Simanovich.
+Since 2010, Sagi has been living with Yael Nizri, the 2006 Miss Israel, and they have six children together.
 Sagi owns the most expensive home in Israel, located in Herzliya.
 The home, which he bought in 2010, lies in the wealthy neighborhood of Herzliya Pituah on Galei Techelet Street, Israel's most expensive street.
 It is a 2,000 square meter house on a half-acre lot on the shore, and has a fitness room, wine cellar, sealed room, and an elevator to the beach.
-Sagi also owns two penthouses in Herzliya, and other homes in Tel Aviv (including an apartment in the Tzameret Towers purchased from former Israeli Prime Minister Ehud Barak), London's Knightsbridge, Cyprus, and Berlin.
+Sagi also owns two penthouses in Herzliya, and other homes in Tel Aviv (including an apartment in the Tzameret Towers purchased from former Israeli Prime Minister Ehud Barak), London's Knightsbridge, Cyprus, and as of 2021 Dubai.

 Career

-On 2 January 2022, Forbes listed his net worth at US$5.7 billion.